chrisinmtown/ask-mr-protocol/README.md

 * [#10, 29 Dec 1987](ask-mr-protocol-nr-10.md)
 * [Appendix 1, 26 May 1987](ask-mr-protocol-apdx-1.md)

-Yes, the dates jump around inconsistently.
+Yes, the dates jump around; that's how they appear on the printed copies.
-I simply reproduced the printed copies faithfully.